zipJiang/zipJiang.github.io/_posts/2020-11-23-sinkhorn's-theorem-,-sinkhorn-algorithm-and-applications.markdown

 ## Optimal Transport

 We are now considering a very interesting application of this algorithm, which is in calculating optimal transport distance.
-Optimal transport is useful as a distance metric between distribution, in which way it plays a very important in GAN and \*AE to stablize training.
+Optimal transport is useful as a distance metric between distributions, in which way it plays a very important role in GAN and \*AE to stablize training.

 So how is calculating a doubly stochastic matrix related to optimal transport?